Baron Wormser

-Baron Wormser (born 1948, in Baltimore, Maryland) is an American poet.
+Baron Wormser (February 4, 1948 – October 7, 2025) was an American poet from Baltimore, Maryland.

-Biography
+Early life and career

-Baron Wormser was born in Baltimore on February 15, 1948.
-He earned his BA from Johns Hopkins University, later doing graduate studies at the University of California-Irvine and University of Maine.
+Baron Wormser was born in Baltimore on February 4, 1948.
+He earned his BA from Johns Hopkins University, and later completed graduate studies at the University of California-Irvine and University of Maine.
 Wormser served as librarian for 25 years in Madison, Maine.

 Wormser served as Poet Laureate of Maine from 2000 to 2006.
-In 2000, he was writer in residence at the University of South Dakota.
-Since 2002, he has taught in the Stonecoast MFA program at the University of Maine-Farmington, and since 2009, Fairfield University.
+In 2000, he was a writer in residence at the University of South Dakota.
+From 2002, he taught in the Stonecoast MFA program at the University of Maine-Farmington, and from 2009, Fairfield University.

-He founded the Frost Place Conference on Poetry and Teaching at The Frost Place in Franconia, New Hampshire and is currently director of educational outreach at the Frost Place.
+He founded the Frost Place Conference on Poetry and Teaching at The Frost Place in Franconia, New Hampshire and was later director of educational outreach at the Frost Place.

-Wormser's poems have been read by Garrison Keillor on The Writer's Almanac.
+Garrison Keillor has read Wormser's poems on The Writer's Almanac.

-Personal
+Personal life and death

-Wormser has lived in Cabot and currently lives in Montpelier, Vermont with his wife, Janet.
+Wormser lived in Cabot and spent his final years in Montpelier, Vermont, with his wife, Janet.
+He died there on October 7, 2025, at the age of 77.